This Sunday begins a new season in the Church. Each season has its own special colour, and the colour for this season is purple.

 No wonder we decorate our home with lights as we prepare for Christmas!

 Jesus is already risen and his Light will never go out.
 We want that Light with us always.
 In this season of preparation, maybe we can prepare a special place in our home.
 It could be a little table or a shelf.
 It could be a small chair or stool in a corner of a room.
 Maybe we can find something purple to put there.
 Maybe an adult can light a small candle for us as we sit so still.
 As we look at the little light, we can think about the gift of Jesus the Light.
-I wonder what prayers to God will be in our hearts?
+What prayers to God will we hold in our hearts?